AnshSinghSonkhia/fast-currency-transformer/README.md

 # fast-currency-transformer
-The Fastest NPM Package to transform data from one currency to another
+The Fastest NPM Package to transform data from one currency to another.

 # Installation